stanfordnlp/CoreNLP/_pages/coref.md

 ## Options

+* coref.doClustering: if using statistical mode, use clustering algorithm for coreference ; clustering is slower but more accurate
+* coref.md.type: determine which mention detector to use: rule, dependency, or hybrid
+* coref.mode: determine which coreference system to use: statistical or hybrid
 * dcoref.sievePasses: list of sieve modules to enable in the system, specified as a comma-separated list of class names.
 By default, this property is set to include: "edu.stanford.nlp.dcoref.sievepasses.MarkRole, edu.stanford.nlp.dcoref.sievepasses.DiscourseMatch, edu.stanford.nlp.dcoref.sievepasses.ExactStringMatch, edu.stanford.nlp.dcoref.sievepasses.RelaxedExactStringMatch, edu.stanford.nlp.dcoref.sievepasses.PreciseConstructs, edu.stanford.nlp.dcoref.sievepasses.StrictHeadMatch1, edu.stanford.nlp.dcoref.sievepasses.StrictHeadMatch2, edu.stanford.nlp.dcoref.sievepasses.StrictHeadMatch3, edu.stanford.nlp.dcoref.sievepasses.StrictHeadMatch4, edu.stanford.nlp.dcoref.sievepasses.RelaxedHeadMatch, edu.stanford.nlp.dcoref.sievepasses.PronounMatch".
 The default value can be found in Constants.SIEVEPASSES.
 * dcoref.demonym: list of demonyms from <a href="http://en.wikipedia.org/wiki/List_of_adjectival_forms_of_place_names">http://en.wikipedia.org/wiki/List_of_adjectival_forms_of_place_names</a>.
 The format of this file is: location TAB singular gentilic form TAB plural gentilic form, e.g., "Algeria Algerian Algerians".
 * dcoref.animate and dcoref.inanimate: lists of animate/inanimate words, from (Ji and Lin, 2009).
 The format is one word per line.